 While all jobs and career paths require some form of ongoing education, sales is an area of business that needs it more extensively than most.
 With consumer trends always changing and a fluctuating economy, sales managers and directors need to stay on top of their company representatives, ensuring they are as educated as they can be in all circumstances.

-We recently came across an article written by a member of Ahern & Associates, LTD; a management consulting firm that specializes in transportation.
+We recently came across an article written by a member of Ahern & Associates, LTD; a management consulting firm specializing in transportation.
 Being that AHMC’s primary form of business is on some of the busiest highways across the country, we have subscribed to their blog for a different take on some of these sales and marketing perspectives that we’ve been looking into ourselves.

-The main topic of the article is “How do you strengthen your sales and negotiation skills?” but the article itself is filled with a lot of really good information about the power to success and how sales is all about attitude and being prepared to build lasting relationships with customers through the humility of saying “thank you” and showing appreciation for their time and efforts.
+The main topic of the article is “How do you strengthen your sales and negotiation skills?” but the article itself is filled with a lot of excellent information about the power to success and how sales is all about attitude and being prepared to build lasting relationships with customers through the humility of saying “thank you” and showing appreciation for their time and efforts.

 • Failure is never a failure.

-It is only a learning experience in which negative feedback is simply there to help us change our approach or course of action when working with current or potential customers.
+It is only a learning experience in which negative feedback is there to help us change our approach or course of action when working with current or potential customers.
 You must change your attitude toward the word “no” so that rather than seeing it as a form of failure, you see it as an opportunity to play to win by taking a better approach that will work the next time.

-So in conclusion I borrowed a quote from the article that I thought was quite fitting:
+So, in conclusion, I borrowed a quote from the article that I thought was quite fitting:

 “Never take advantage of a relationship… because it takes years to build one and seconds to lose one.”

 Thank You to all of our Sponsors!
 Thank You to everyone who reads our blog!
-And Thank You to everyone who continues to support AHMC year after year!
+Thank You to everyone who continues to support AHMC year after year!